FahidLatheef/Credit-Classification-German-Dataset/README.md

 # Credit-Classification-German-Dataset
-Classification of loans as good or bad for the German Dataset.
+Classification of loans as good or bad for the German Dataset using R.

 For the codes - see the rmd file